Albert-Gao/feathers-next-example/README.md

 ## How to dev

-Normally, you just use `npm run server:dev`, then you can work on the server or client at the same time.
+Normally, you just use `npm run server:dev`, then you can work on the server and client at the same time.
 It will run `feathers.js`.
 But any changes you made in the `./client/` part will be hot reloaded and reflect to the actual page.

 If you only want to work on the client side, just call `npm run client:dev`

 ## How to deploy

-- `npm run client:build`: To bundle the production ready code.
+1. `npm run client:build`: To bundle the production ready code.
-- `npm run server:start:prod`: To start the server.
+2. `npm run server:start:prod`: To start the server.
 (You might want to use `PM2` or `nodemon` here.)

 ## How to check it works